Last fact-checked: 18 November 2020

 Most modern hotels and resorts are equipped to meet the needs of wheelchair users, with lifts and ramps making access to facilities fairly straightforward.
 Unfortunately, venturing outside of these resorts can cause problems as many of the sidewalks may not be particularly well maintained.
 You may encounter pot-holes or obstructions that can make navigation difficult.

-Traveling by taxi will alleviate the majority of these difficulties, but it is worth noting that many of the bars and restaurants have fairly narrow doorways which, again, can make access a little awkward.
+Traveling by taxi will alleviate the majority of these difficulties, but it is worth noting that many of the bars and restaurants have fairly narrow doorways which can make access a little awkward.

 You may have heard a lot about Mexico's drug cartel problems.
-While there are certainly pockets of the country that should be avoided, it is a massive place and there are plenty of places to go that do not experience any drug-related violence.
-Check out the US government's up-to-date travel advisory for more information.
+While there are certainly pockets of the country that should be avoided, the country offers its 36 million annual travelers places to go that do not experience significant drug-related violence.

 You can choose to stay in Puerto Vallarta on Mexico’s Pacific coast, a destination renowned for its lively nightlife, historic cobblestoned streets and pretty beaches.
 Alternatively, Cancún is situated on the Yucatán Peninsula, alongside the Caribbean Sea, and is a popular spring break destination for students thanks to its miles of golden coastline and frenetic nightlife.